-Need to find better, faster ways to analyze your data?
-Want to make your repetitive computer tasks quick and easy?
-Just want to be able to better communicate with bioinformaticist or add a set of skills to your repertoire?
-Not sure where to start because it’s overwhelming on your own??
+Do you need to find better, faster ways to analyze your data?
+Do you want to make your repetitive computer tasks quick and easy?
+Or do you just want to be able to better communicate with bioinformaticians and add a set of skills to your repertoire?

 How to Learn to Code (HLC) is a summer miniseries about the basics of computer programming/coding for biological research.
 HLC is run and taught by graduate students, post docs, and data scientists at UNC.
 The program is free and designed to introduce biological researchers (students/postdocs/faculty/staff) to foundational coding skills and tools they can apply to their own work.
 This program was named How to Learn to Code because coding is a continual learning process, even for experts, and not everything can be taught in one summer.
 This program aims to equip individuals with approaches on how to advance their skills in the future for their own specific data analysis goals.

 Beginner participants can choose to learn either Beginner R or Python.
 Zero to minimal previous experience is expected.

 Participants with previous experience can register for the Intermediate Python course.
 You should either have previous Python experience or experience in another language and be comfortable learning Python syntax quickly.
 Please contact us if you have questions about the specifics of this option.

 Please see the course pages and FAQ for further information.

 We also offer a Certificate of Completion of this program to add to your CV/resume!

 - Attend 80% of small group classes (7 out of 8 classes)

 - Participate in small group lessons and homework

 - Participate in any end-of-class presentations